 - All restorative Justice practitioners should become knowledgeable about victimization.

 - Energy is most effectively expended supporting those who are interested, not in trying to convince those who aren't.
-Watch
+Watch for opportunities; remain flexible.

 - There is no single path to restorative outcomes.